-American poet Amy Lowell (1874 – 1925) was a master of imagist poetry, and in an introduction to her “vers libre” poetry, she directs the reader of “A Roxbury Garden” to “find in the first two sections an attempt to give the circular movement of a hoop bowling along the ground, and the up and down, elliptical curve of a flying shuttlecock.”
+American poet Amy Lowell (1874 – 1925) was a master of imagist poetry.
+In an introduction to her “vers libre” poetry, she directs the reader of “A Roxbury Garden” to “find in the first two sections an attempt to give the circular movement of a hoop bowling along the ground, and the up and down, elliptical curve of a flying shuttlecock.”

 Blue and pink sashes,

 Minna and Stella run out into the garden

 To play at hoop.

 Round and round turn the hoops,

 Their diamond whiteness cleaving the yellow sunshine.

 And a large pebble springs them into the air

 To go whirling for a foot or two

 Before they touch the earth again